gitter-badger/angular-styleguide/README.md

 ### Return a Promise from Data Calls
 ###### [Style [Y061](#style-y061)]

-  - When calling a data service that returns a promise such as `$http`, return a promise in your calling function too.
+  - When calling a data service that returns a promise such as $http, return a promise in your calling function too.

     *Why?*: You can chain the promises together and take further action after the data call completes and resolves or rejects the promise.